 - Costs that you've agreed to cover

 - Non-compete clauses

 - Dispute clauses

 - Terms for contract termination or modification

-We've also linked up to a few subcontractor agreement templates that you can use or adapt:
+We've also linked up to a few subcontractor agreement templates that you can use or adapt as a general contractor:

-In a HBR article, Emergent Research founding partner Steve King and author Dan Pink share an important tip: it's important to give your subcontractors freedom.
+In a HBR article, Emergent Research founding partner Steve King and author Dan Pink share an important tip: it's important to give your subcontractors and independent contractors freedom.
 King states: "You shouldn’t have to manage the work product of a contractor.
 If you are, find another one."

 Allow them flexibility when it comes to their schedules, and give them space to complete their work on an as needed basis.

 Providing feedback doesn't have to be complicated or time-consuming.

-There is a good guy on giving feedback to contractors in this HBR article.
+There is a good guy on giving feedback to self employed contractors in this HBR article.